jcbritton/deep_learning_challenge/README.md

   - The features are APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION, STATUS,	INCOME_AMT, and	SPECIAL_CONSIDERATIONS.

 - **Variables Removed**:
-  - Variables removed included loan ID number (EIN), name of institution applying for loan (NAME), and loan ammount (ASK_AMT).
+  - Variables removed included loan ID number (EIN), name of institution applying for loan (NAME), and later, loan ammount (ASK_AMT).

 ### Compiling, Training, and Evaluating the Model